margaretmf/margaretmf.github.io/poetryandcreativewriting.md

-a feeling of gratitude, and appreciation, a memory of something positive, protection from the harm done, a promise for somethign better to come to light, an inner treasure that's crystal clear and lasts forever, a hope for the best to play out, a care for the future and what's dearest to one's heart
+a feeling of gratitude, and appreciation, a memory of something positive, protection from the harm done, a promise for something better to come to light, an inner treasure that's crystal clear and lasts forever, a hope for the best to play out, a care for the future and what's dearest to one's heart.

 <br>

 Word Associations: love, dear, feeling, memory, protect, promise, treasure, forever, hope, care

 ## Sanity ##
-The sanity within to know what's real,a nd what's causing imbalance.
+The sanity within to know what's real, and what's causing imbalance.
 The freedom from the joker, the ongoing question of who one is, the release from the chaos, the madness, the clinginess, the fear, the insanity unmasked and released to balance.

 <br>